milofultz/tod/README.md

 Plan and manage daily tasks.
 Deliberately simple so I can stay focused on what I need to do.

 - Saves tasks in an easy to read plaintext file in the root folder called `~/.tod`
+- Maintains multiple lists for using with different projects
 - Includes built in timer for timeboxing/focused work time

 ## Usage